Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 Phantom Merle Pomeranians

 The identifying coat and eye colours might not be visible.
-The scientific name of a phantom merle is the “atypical merle,” and may still produce merle puppies.
+The scientific name of a phantom merle is the “atypical merle,” and it may still produce merle puppies.

 Buying a Blue Merle Pomeranian in Australia